EuAndersonRoberto/Golang_Struct/README.md

 # Golang_Struct
-Estrutura da struct sendo importada para a main.
+Struct and import to main.